uofgravity/glasflow/README.md

 ## Citing

-If you use glasflow in your work we recommend you also cite nflows following the guidelines in the [nflows readme](https://github.com/igr-ml/nflows#citing-nflows).
+If you use glasflow in your work please cite [our DOI](https://doi.org/10.5281/zenodo.7108558).
+We also recommend you also cite nflows following the guidelines in the [nflows readme](https://github.com/igr-ml/nflows#citing-nflows).